polaris-slo-cloud/polaris-slo-framework/docs/index.md

 ### Videos and Demos

 This [video](https://www.youtube.com/watch?v=qRw_oyn_7Ss) provides an introduction to the Polaris Framework and the concepts behind it.
+Specifically, it discusses:

+* What are the relationships between metrics, SLOs, and elasticity strategies and what are shortcomings of many existing elasticity approaches?
+* How is Polaris different?
+* How do composed metrics work and how to they enable proactive scaling?
+* What are SLO controllers?
+* What are elasticity strategies?
+* What is the Polaris CLI?

 <a href="https://www.youtube.com/watch?v=Uh3VwT-urgk" target="_blank" rel="noopener">
     <img src="./assets/polaris-concepts-video-preview.png" alt="Polaris Framework Concepts Video Preview" width="640" height="360" border="10" />